 How to clean a washing machine

+Because a washing machine gets your clothes clean, you might be tempted to think that it would keep itself clean too?
+Sadly not.
 The average family does about 10 laundry loads per week, and often more.
 That’s a lot to put your washing machine through.

 Before you start

-- Some machines have a dedicated drum-cleaning programme
+- Some machines have a dedicated drum-cleaning programme.

-- Your manufacturer may recommend a specific cycle to clean their machines
+- Your manufacturer may recommend a specific cycle to clean their machines.

 - Leave the door open between washes to keep it smelling fresh